pulse2percept/pulse2percept/benchmarks/README.rst

     Scenario(
         id='argus2_axonmap_fading',
-        stimulus=lambda: p2p.stimuli.LogoBVL(),
+        stimulus=lambda: p2p.stimuli.BiphasicPulseTrain(20, 20, 0.45,
+                                                        stim_dur=200),
         implant=lambda stim: p2p.implants.ArgusII(stim=stim),
         model=lambda **kwargs: p2p.models.Model(
-            spatial=p2p.models.AxonMapSpatial,
+            spatial=p2p.models.AxonMapSpatial(xrange=(-12, 12),
+                                              yrange=(-8, 8)),
-            temporal=p2p.models.FadingTemporal, **kwargs),
+            temporal=p2p.models.FadingTemporal(), **kwargs),
     )

+The criterion for a new entry is a **compiled kernel no existing scenario reaches**.
+Every scenario costs run time in every pull request, and a model that shares its kernel with one already listed buys none of the regression coverage that cost is for.

-Two things to know. ``Model(...)`` routes unknown keywords to its sub-models, so check that whatever you pass is accepted: ``Parametrized`` freezes attributes, so a keyword the model does not know raises ``FreezeError`` instead of being quietly ignored.
+Three things to know.
+Parameters that belong to one sub-model go on the sub-model instance, as above: keywords handed to ``Model(...)`` itself reach *both* sub-models, and ``Parametrized`` freezes attributes, so anything the temporal model does not recognize raises rather than being quietly ignored.
+Match the stimulus to the model -- ``BiphasicAxonMapModel`` reads pulse parameters off each electrode and rejects an image; a temporal model given a single-frame stimulus measures nothing temporal.
 And if the scenario takes more than a few seconds per ``predict_percept`` call -- video stimuli in particular, which predict one frame per time point -- mark it ``slow=True`` so it stays out of the default run:

 .. code-block:: python